 a copy of such notebooks.

 - "Non-incidental use of University resources" shall mean use of University resources (including, for example, funding, personnel

 time, property, equipment, facilities, supplies, resources or intellectual property

 owned by or paid for through the University) other than (a) property, equipment, facilities,

 supplies or other resources the University makes available either to the general public

-(for example, library facilities and resources) or to the inventor and his or her
+(for example, library facilities and resources) or to the inventor and colleagues

-colleagues in the inventor's department or unit (for example, office furnishings,
+in the inventor's department or unit (for example, office furnishings, office supplies,